ludicast/ice/README.markdown

 Eco-formatted files may also exist in your filesystem, provided they have a .eco extension.
 Also, the templates may be compiled on demand with the method:

-    Ice::EcoTemplate.convert(template_text, vars = {})
+    Ice::EcoTemplate.convert(template_text, variables)

-The vars are whatever environment you want to pass in to the application.
+The variables are whatever environment you want to pass in to the application.

 ## Installation